 Belvidere text amendments require a public hearing before the Belvidere Planning and Zoning Commission prior to city council.
 Notifications for text amendments are done by publishing the public hearing in a local paper.
-During the 2023 fiscal year, staff processed two text amendments, the same as the previous year.

 Subdivisions

 Subdivisions create new lot lines and right-of-ways.
 There are three kinds of subdivisions; a preliminary plat is the approved draft of a development; a final draft which can occur in phases makes the preliminary plat official; a replat alters properties that have already been final platted.